 (E) Do not violate any existing permit term or condition; and

-(F) May result in emissions of regulated air pollutants subject to an applicable requirement, but not otherwise regulated under the permit or may result in insignificant changes as defined in OAR 340-200-0020.
+(F) May result in emissions of regulated pollutants subject to an applicable requirement, but not otherwise regulated under the permit or may result in insignificant changes as defined in OAR 340-200-0020.

 (b) Off-permit changes can be made at any time.
-Owners or operators must contemporaneously submit written notice to the Department and the EPA, except for changes that qualify as insignificant under OAR 340-200-0020.
+Owners or operators must contemporaneously submit written notice to DEQ and the EPA, except for changes that qualify as insignificant under OAR 340-200-0020.
 The written notice must contain:

 (A) A description of the change;